 WHAT IS NECESSARY TO BE SUCCESSFUL WITH THE ALIBI DEFENSE IN COURT?

 If that person does or says anything that is not believable, not only will the alibi defense fail, the case could be destroyed along with it!
 If on the other hand, there is strong evidence that the defendant was somewhere else when the crime occurred, this is some of the best evidence that can be use to undermine the prosecutor’s case.

 Further, in order to use an alibi defense, you must give the prosecution notice and all of the witnesses and evidence you intend to use.
-If a defense attorney tries to catch the prosecutor off guard and spring the alibi defense on them, they do so at their client’s own peril.
+If a criminal defense attorney tries to catch the prosecutor off guard and spring the alibi defense on them, they do so at their client’s own peril.
 A good prosecutor can object and ask the judge to keep the evidence out for failure to comply with the discovery rules.

 If you believe that you have a solid alibi defense related to a pending criminal case, please give me a call and set-up a free face to face appointment.
 I can give you the benefit of my 25 years of experience and we can truly evaluate the case from the ground up.

 LEARN SOME OF THE BEST EVIDENCE TO SUPPORT AN ALIBI DEFENSE

-There are many different forms that the alibi defense can take shape in a criminal case pending in Los Angeles County.
-Of course if there is video evidence of the defendant at a different location than the crime, this is probably the best evidence available to the defense.
+There are many different forms that the alibi defense can take shape in a criminal case pending in San Fernando Valley Of course if there is video evidence of the defendant at a different location than the crime, this is probably the best evidence available to the defense.